-- 1. The SHAAS is responsible for allocating students to specific residences, houses and flats.
-These allocations are determined by the Student Housing Admissions Policy framework, implemented under the guidance of the Student Housing Admissions Committee (SHAC) and approved by the Admission and Progression Committee (APC). - 2.
-Allocations to specific rooms within the residence are managed by the Warden or by his / her nominee within the residence.
+- 5.4.1 The SHAAS Office is responsible for allocating students to specific residences, houses and flats.
+These allocations are determined by the Student Housing Admissions Policy framework, implemented under the guidance of the Student Housing Admissions Committee (SHAC) and approved by the Admission and Progression Committee (APC). - 5.4.2 Allocations to specific rooms within the residence are managed by the Warden or by his / her nominee within the residence.
 While returning students are able to select a room during the readmission process, choice is subject to internal demand, capacity and students signing in as designated.
 Rooms are not reserved irrevocably at any time.
-It is envisaged that approximately 50% of undergraduate students new to UCT will be placed in shared rooms in the first year in residence. - 3.
-Withdrawal from residence: Students must complete the 'notice of withdrawal from residence' form available in each residence.
+It is envisaged that approximately 50% of undergraduate students new to UCT will be placed in shared rooms in the first year in residence.

+5.4.3 Withdrawal from residence:

+Students must complete the 'notice of withdrawal from residence' form available in each residence.
 The fees liability of students who withdraw from a residence, house or flat during the academic year are set out in Handbook no. 3 "General Rules and Policies".
 Students must acquaint themselves with the details set out in this handbook.
 An extract is enclosed below.
 It is imperative that students, parents / guardians and sponsors note this policy and practice which is aimed specifically at optimising student occupancy for the residence year.

-- 4. Cancellation of offers: The University will cancel the offer made to any new or returning applicant: - who owes more than R400 in outstanding fees for a preceding academic year by 21 January of the application year; - who is academically excluded; - who has a residence offer yet fails to sign into residence by Saturday 30 January 2010 - and who signs into residence but fails to complete academic registration by Friday 27 February 2010.
+5.4.4 Cancellation of offers:

+The University will cancel the offer made to any new or returning applicant who:

+- owes more than R400 in outstanding fees for a preceding academic year by 21 January of the application year; - is academically excluded; - has a residence offer yet fails to sign into residence by Saturday 5 February 2011, or - signs into residence but fails to complete academic registration by Friday 27 February 2011.

-Financial liability
+5.5 Financial liability

-- 1. Fees: Students in residences, houses or flats in 2010 will be required to pay an annual residence fee as well as a meal plan fee (where applicable) and such amenities and laundry levies as may be defined by the University Council.
+- 5.5.1 Fees: Students in residences, houses or flats in 2011 will be required to pay an annual residence fee as well as a meal plan fee (where applicable) and such amenities and laundry levies as may be defined by the University Council.
 The full amount due will depend on the residence, house or flat to which a student is eventually allocated.
 Fees are charged from the opening date of the respective residence.
-A student is liable for the applicable fees, when an accommodation offer has been accepted. - 2.
-Fees for 2010 will only be finalised in November 2009 but an average cost (based on 2009 rates) for a 1st Tier residence is R21,100 for a single room and R10,600 for three meals a day.
-2nd and 3rd Tier shared accommodation costs R18,100 on average for a single room.
+A student is liable for the applicable fees, when an accommodation offer has been accepted. - 5.5.2 Fees for 2011 will only be finalised in November 2010 but an average cost (based on 2010 rates) for a 1st Tier residence is R26, 900 for a single room and R11, 700 for three meals a day.
+The 2nd and 3rd Tier shared accommodation costs R23, 400 on average for a single room.
 Family and bachelor accommodation costs proportionately more.
 An estimated increase of 10-12.5% for 2010 can be budgeted for.

-An initial (part payment) amount for residence fees (R10,000 in the case of self-catering or R15,000 in the case of catering) must be paid to the University by Friday 29 January 2010 or prior to registration in the case of non South African students eligible for local fees, as determined by the University's Finance Department and the balance by 30 June 2010.
+An initial (part payment) amount for residence fees (R11, 000 in the case of self-catering or R16, 000 in the case of catering) must be paid to the University by Friday 4 February 2011 or prior to registration in the case of non South African students eligible for local fees, as determined by the University's Finance Department and the balance by 30 June 2011.